Sherwood on brink as Tottenham's season takes new twist

 The former England midfielder, a Premier League title winner with Blackburn Rovers, was handed an 18-month contract in December following the sacking of Andre Villas-Boas but results since have been inconsistent.

-Sky Sports reported that the 45-year-old Sherwood would be relieved of his duties in the summer.
+Tottenham would not comment on a Sky Sports report that the 45-year-old Sherwood would be relieved of his duties in the summer, although more light should be shed on the matter later when Spurs host Sunderland in the Premier League.

-In a statement released before Spurs hosted Sunderland on Monday evening, the Premier League club said: "The board will meet with Tim Sherwood at the end of the season to reviwew how things have progressed.
-Anything else at this stage is speculation."

-Sherwood's future has been the source of much speculation since he publicly slated his team for a "lack of guts" after a 4-0 thrashing by London rivals Chelsea last month.
+Sherwood's future has been the source of much speculation since he publicly slated some of his players for a "lack of guts" after a 4-0 thrashing by London rivals Chelsea last month.

-Netherlands coach Louis van Gaal has been linked with the Tottenham job once his World Cup duties are over.
+Netherlands coach Louis van Gaal, currently preparing for the World Cup, has been strongly linked with the Tottenham job.

-"It's just one stage at a time and I've got six cup finals between now and the end of the season," former Spurs midfielder Sherwood told reporters ahead of the Sunderland match.

-"It's really important to me that we show the fans something to make them optimistic about next season.

 Despite selling their best player Gareth Bale to Real Madrid in August, Tottenham were strongly tipped to challenge for a top-four finish in the Premier League after investing nearly 100 million pounds in new signings.